20 Minutes After You Quit Smoking

 2 to 12 Weeks After You Quit Smoking

-Physical activity is much harder for a smoker due to how it affects the lungs and oxygenation of the blood.
+Physical activity is much harder for a smoker due to how it affects the lungs and the oxygenation of the blood.
 Smoking impacts blood circulation which can cause permanent damage to overall health.
 Within a few weeks of quitting, a person may do a few miles on the treadmill or go up a flight of stairs with more ease than before.
 It will take some time before more optimal functioning takes place.

 3 to 9 Months After You Quit Smoking